sibellavia/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Leasing and Renewal* → Key Vault As A Service associates a lease with each key or secret managed, which will result in its automatic revocation upon expiration and which can be renewed by clients through the integrated APIs provided by the platform.
 - *Revocation* → Key Vault As A Service has integrated support for revoking keys and secrets, which can be revoked individually or in bulk (e.g., all keys of a specific user), for example in case of compromise.

-The service is provided using Hashicorp Vault technology.
 The service offers high availability and geographic replication.
 The main workflow of Key Vault as a Service consists of four phases: